savonet/book/workflow.md

 ![Encoding with one clock](img/encoding1.png)\

-(the core we use changes over time in order to better distribute the heat).
-However, if we assign different clocks to the outputs with
+(the kernel changes the core we use over time in order to better distribute the heat).
+However, if we assign different clocks to the outputs, by changing the clock of the second output which will not be the default one anymore, with

 ```{.liquidsoap include="liq/clock-parallel-encodings2.liq" from=1}
 ```